cyberbotics/webots/docs/guide/object-apartment-structure.md

 ## WallPlug

-An enelctrical wall plug with optional bounding object.
+An electrical wall plug with optional bounding object.

 %figure